vaadin/flow-components/README.md

 ## Running one component demo

-- `mvn -am -pl vaadin-checkbox-flow-parent/vaadin-checkbox-flow-demo -Pwar jetty:run`
+- `mvn -am -pl vaadin-checkbox-flow-parent/vaadin-checkbox-flow-demo -Pwar package jetty:run`

 Then navigate to `http://localhost:9998/vaadin-checkbox` to see the demo.